Johnston Community College: Athletics

 The men's basketball team was revived in 2016 along with the founding of a women's basketball team.
 Home games are held in the heart of Johnston County at the SRAC.

 Johnston Community College is a part of the NJCAA.

+History

+In 2025, JCC received a Golden LEAF Foundation grant of over $3.6 million to provide new employee training at Vulcan Elements starting in 2026, to prepare for the company's new neodymium magnet production facility that they plan to open in Benson, North Carolina.